OCA/hr/hr_employee_exemption/README.rst

 =====

-Go to: Human Resources -> Configuration -> Payroll -> Income Tax Exemptions Create exemption types
+Go to: Human Resources -> Configuration -> Payroll -> Income Tax Exemptions Create an exemption (EX1)

-exemple:
- - name: 'Exemption from federal tax'
- - code: 'FED'
+Go to: Human Resources -> Configuration -> Payroll -> Salary Rules Select a salary rule (R1) on which to apply the exemption In the field 'Exemption', select the exemption EX1

-Go to: Human Resources -> Human Resources -> Employees Select an employee
+Go to: Human Resources -> Human Resources -> Employees Select an employee (E1)
-In the Tax Exemptions tab, add exemptions
+In the Tax Exemptions tab, add exemption EX1 and the period of time over which it applies.

-In your salary rules, you may access check if an employee is exempted from a source deduction: if employee.exempted_from('FED', payslip.date_from):
-	result = ...
-else:
-	result = ...
+The amount will be 0 for rule R1 in employee E1's payslips.

 Credits
 =======